ltbringer/fastest/README.md

     would help you create tests which prevents your descriptions from going stale, either the tests fail and the description is outdated else everything is good.

+### Fun facts
+1. Fastest uses itself for its nearly automated tests and documentation.
+2. Excluding the files that are to be changed infrequently, Fastest has 100% code coverage.
+3. Fastest has two of its 32 test cases still failing, a testimony to itself.